iceless-usr/terbe/BASIC.md

     systembash <command>            | Enforce system command
+        What is command, what will run.
+        If you run "edeeede" and it is not a correct command, terbe will run "systembash edeeede".

-    bash <command>                  | Run a Terbe CORE command
+    bash <command>                  | Run a Terbe CORE command If you run "bash help", it will run "help".

-    pyrun <command>                 | Run a python command
+    pyrun <command>                 | Run a python command Python exec().

 ```